-Your first clue that you are in the area is when you will see well dressed young Japanese men with very long hair.
-You find them at the main entrances to the Kabukichō district, every day and night.
+Your first clue that you are in the area is when you are seeing well dressed young Japanese men with very long hair.
+You find them at the main entrances to the Kabukichō red light district, every day and night.

 mizu shōbai – “water trade”

 “A host’s job is to support a lady’s heart” – Sho Takami, host club owner

 These young men with long hair are called “hosts”.
 When they are not working in a host club, their job is to entice beautiful girls that passes by with offers of work in the night-time entertainment business (‘mizu shōbai’) or to find customers for their host club.
 The host clubs are for women and the hostess clubs are for men – meaning the women that need a drink and attention will get a host and the men will get a hostess.
 In one sentence, the hosts are trying to make the clients feel loved without having sex with them.

 As a general rule, foreigners are not allowed in many of the adult entertainment establishments in Japan.
 But once you are with a Japanese friend or speak some Japanese, the “Only Japanese” access rule may not be enforced.